An explanation of the offshore SEA process, including documentation of the most recent assessment and related consultation.

 Stakeholder input and a summary of issues raised in the meeting is used to inform the SEA process, and is document and included in an appendix to the environmental report.

-The environmental report is published for a formal 90 day public consultation period.
-The environmental report is advertised in the popular press and specialist journals.
+The environmental report is published for formal public consultation.
+The publication of the environmental report is advertised in the popular press and specialist journals.
 Copies of the report are made available free of charge either as paper or electronic versions, and more recently are posted to relevant coastal libraries where they may be consulted.
-Comments are invited by post or e-mail.
+Comments are invited by post or email.

 Post consultation report

-Following comments having been considered and responded provided to indicate how they have been considered in relation to the SEA and the plan/programme, a ministerial statement is made to confirm the outcome of the SEA process (e.g. on adoption of the plan/programme, to proceed with further oil and gas licensing).
+Following publication of the post consultation report, a ministerial statement is made to confirm the outcome of the SEA process (e.g. on adoption of the plan/programme, to proceed with further oil and gas licensing).

 Please direct queries to the Environmental Policy Unit: